 - AMC Yellow 2 Standard Movie Tickets + $20 gift card for $36.99 (not usable in CA, NY, or NJ)

 - Regal Cinemas 2 Standard Movie Tickets (unrestricted) + $10 gift card for $29.99 (only valid in CA, MD, NY, NJ, PA, VA, or DC)

 - Regal Cinemas 2 Standard Movie Tickets (restricted) + $10 gift card for $27.99 (not valid in CA, MD, NY, NJ, PA, VA, or DC)

 Those gift cards are good for tickets and concessions, and can be used on those discount movie days!

-12. Join Regal Crown Club and earn points to be used on movies, concessions and more.
+9. Join Regal Crown Club and earn points to spend on movies, concessions and more.

 At Regal, Crown Club members earn 100 points for every $1 spent, which adds up to free movies and concessions.

 Earn an extra 250 points per visit by going to a Regal cinema more than 6 times in a year.

 10. Look out for product partnerships to get free movie vouchers.

 We’ve seen Target offer a free $7 Atom Tickets movie voucher when you bought select movies on DVD and Blu-ray.